-HEIC stands for “High-Efficiency Image File Format”.
-It is a complex lossy file format for storing full color bitmapped images.
-It was developed by Apple but is an Open Standard.
+HEIC stands for “High efficiency image container” and it is a specific implementation for still images inside HEIF.
+It was developed by MPEG and adopted by Apple but is an Open Standard.
 The filename extension for Heic files is: .heic

 Here are some other questions about Heic you might also want to ask.
-If you have any other questions, please add a comment and we will try to answer.
+If you have any other questions, please contact us and we will try to answer.

-Apple uses Heic as the default option for many of its applications on its iPhones and other products since 2017.
-So, many people are using Heic without even realising it.
+Apple uses it as the default option for many of its applications on its iPhones and other products since 2017.
+So, many people are using the image format without even realising it.

 How well-supported is Heic?